top of page

 First of all, coffee is generally heavily sprayed with pesticides, so make sure that the coffee you purchase is organic.
 If you missed my video about which foods I think are most important to buy organic, you can see it here: https://www.youtube.com/watch?v=cC-HupFBuus.

-Second of all, mycotoxins are a type of fungus that are often found on coffee (even before it expires), so you want to keep your coffee in the fridge or freezer.
+Second of all, coffee is known to contain high amounts of mold and mycotoxins.
+Mycotoxins are waste products from mold, and are often found on coffee (even before it expires), so you want to keep your coffee in the fridge or freezer.
 I keep the whole beans in the freezer, and grind enough for a bout 3-4 days at a time, and keep that in a mason jar in the fridge.
+I also make sure to purchase a mold and mycotoxin free coffee.
+This is my favorite: https://puritycoffee.com/?rfsn=8541623.eda1f2e

 Another important thing to keep in mind is that while coffee itself actually has some health benefits, a lot of the things that people add to their coffee are unhealthy.
 Don't load it up with a bunch of sugar and artificial flavors/sweeteners.
 I add a little pure, organic maple syrup to my coffee (and sometimes some macadamia nut milk).